List of General Hospital characters introduced in the 1970s: Amy Vining

 Amy Vining is a fictional character on the ABC Daytime soap opera General Hospital.
 Cari Ann Warder originated the role in 1975.
 Shell Kepler assumed the role in 1979 and last appeared in August 2002.
-When Kepler died in 2008, the series paid tribute with an in memorandum message at the end of the February 26, 2008 airing.
+When Kepler died in 2008, the series paid tribute with an "In Memoriam" message at the end of the February 26, 2008 airing.

 Amy is the daughter of Barbara and Jason Vining and sister to Laura Spencer.
 In the mid-1970s, it is revealed that Laura is actually the daughter of Lesley Williams and had been switched at birth with Barbara's real daughter, who had been stillborn.
 Lesley finds out the truth and brings Laura home; Laura returns to the Vinings when she is homesick.
 Laura joins a cult and is eventually found by Lesley and Rick Webber, who bring her home with them to Port Charles in 1976.

 In 1979, 16-year-old Amy (whose father Jason Vining has just died) goes looking for Laura and causes strain on Laura's recent marriage to Scott Baldwin.
 Amy goes to live with Laura's parents, Lesley and Rick.
 It is clear from the beginning that Amy has secret resentments against Laura who left for a seemingly better life and doesn't seem to appreciate it.
 Later that year, Amy is indirectly responsible for Laura's winding up at the Campus Disco the night she is raped by her future second husband, Luke Spencer, when Amy distractedly forgets to tell Laura that Scott will not be picking her up.
 Amy later becomes a nurse at General Hospital, known for her gossiping and ditzy nature.

 One of Amy's first jobs was to take care of a bedridden Monica Quartermaine who was pregnant at the time with A.J.
 Amy developed a crush on Alan Quartermaine and reported Monica's activities to Alan even though he didn't return her affections.
 When Tracy Quartermaine asked Amy to help her get information from Alan, Monica and A.J.'s files, Amy aided Alan by switching A.J.'s blood type to his and Monica's so Tracy would drop the demand for a paternity test.
-While Amy is a regular participant in Richard Simmons exercise classes, she causes a lot of trouble with her tattling on chubby Beverly DeFreest for eating a candy bar on a break, and not thinking before speaking, especially after Laura was raped.
+While Amy is a regular participant in Richard Simmons' exercise classes, she causes a lot of trouble with her tattling on chubby Beverly DeFreest for eating a candy bar on a break, and not thinking before speaking, especially after Laura was raped.
 Many members of the class would tell her off for these indiscretions, particularly Laura's close friend Claudia Johnson, and even Laura's own nemesis, Bobbie Spencer.
 When Heather Webber came out of her LSD induced state in 1981, Amy felt sorry for her and became her confidante, blurting out information that helped Heather stay one step ahead of the police while the Diana Taylor murder investigation was going on.